-Charlie Amato, reappointed to the Board of Regents in 2013, earned his bachelor of business administration degree at Sam Houston State University, with which he has maintained close ties over the years, chairing the College of Business Advisory Council as well as being an appointee to the Board of Regents.
+Charlie Amato, reappointed to the Board of Regents in 2019, earned his Bachelor of Business Administration at Sam Houston State University, with which he has maintained close ties over the years, chairing the College of Business Advisory Council, as well as being an appointee to the Board of Regents.

-Amato’s wife is Cathy and his children are Marcus and Allison.
-His term on the Board of Regents expires in 2019.
+Amato has two grown children and one grandchild.
+His term on the Board of Regents expires in 2025.